ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_3D_trajectories.rst

    "Temporal stability of adaptive 3D radial MRI using multidimensional golden means."
    Magnetic Resonance in Medicine 61, no. 2 (2009): 354-363.
 ..
+[MGM10] McNab, Jennifer A., Daniel Gallichan, and Karla L. Miller.
+   "3D steady‐state diffusion‐weighted imaging with trajectory using
+   radially batched internal navigator echoes (TURBINE)."
+   Magnetic Resonance in Medicine 63, no. 1 (2010): 235-242.
+..
 [HM11] Gerlach, Henryk, and Heiko von der Mosel.
    "On sphere-filling ropes."
    The American Mathematical Monthly 118, no. 10 (2011): 863-876